Wundarr the Aquarian: The Initiative

 After joining the Initiative program, Wundarr joins Florida's team, the Command, with Jennifer Kale and Siege.
 This team is the first to encounter the Marvel Zombies, who have entered the Marvel Universe through the Nexus of Realities.
 Wundarr is then bitten by a zombified Deadpool and enters hibernation in an energy cocoon to recover.
 After recovering, he defends Florida during the Skrull invasion of Earth, and later attends the Thing's bachelor party.

 Powers and abilities

-Wundarr possesses various superhuman abilities derived from cosmic rays and solar radiation.
-He has superhuman strength as well as the ability to absorb energy to empower himself further.
-Exposure to the Cosmic Cube amplified these abilities, giving him a permanent energy-negating field around his body as well as advanced knowledge of the universe and the ability to fly by negating gravity.
+Wundarr possesses various superhuman abilities derived from his exposure to cosmic rays and solar radiation.
+Initially, Wundarr could absorb energy directly into his body, allowing him to redirect the energy as blasts or increase his physical strength (allowing him to lift up to 15 tons).

+After the exposure to the energies of the Cosmic Cube, Wundarr gained a field around his body that nullifies nearly all forms of energy.
+The field can also disable gravity, allowing Wundarr to walk on air.
+The field naturally extends five feet from his body, but can be shrunken to five inches (127 mm), or expanded up to 500 ft.

+The Cosmic Cube gave Wundarr an unimaginable knowledge which he calls "Everything and Nothing".
+He appears to have a strong grasp on the properties of life and death, as well as peace and discourse.
+He is sometimes shown transmitting this knowledge to other beings through touch.